dnstrach/ChefsKiss/README.md

 ## MyRecipe

 ### Model
 The MyRecipe model contains MyRecipe, Ingredient, Equipment, and Instruction classes for a user to create their own personal cookbook.
-Ingredient, Equipment, and Instruction objects are initialized separately from the MyRecipe class so that they are identifiable in a list.
+Ingredient, Equipment, and Instruction objects are initialized separately from the MyRecipe class to be identifiable in a list.

 ### View Model
 The MyRecipe view model folder contains two files to construct the add/edit and detail views.
 The AddEditRecipeViewModel contains CRUD methods for MyRecipe and other methods to upload an image.
 The RecipeDetailViewModel contains methods to display the navigation title and prep/cook times.